8 Things You Need to Know About ADHD After a Diagnosis

 By now, you’ve probably taken an idea or two away from this group that you can try at home.
 If you want to hear the panelists’ complete suggestions, we invite you to watch the full webinar on-demand for free below.
 And remember - summer is the perfect time to build these skills.
 The more your student works on these skills now, the better prepared they’ll be for the school year ahead!

 Sean Potts is the Marketing Specialist at Beyond BookSmart and a recent graduate of Ithaca College’s Integrated Marketing Communications program.
 As a former coaching client and intern at BBS, Sean has spent the better part of the last ten years witnessing firsthand the positive impact Beyond BookSmart's mission has on transforming students’ lives.
-Jackie Hebert is the Director of Marketing and Communications for Beyond BookSmart.
-Whether it's managing our website, posting on our social media, authoring and editing blog articles, or creating presentations, Jackie oversees all internal and external communications at Beyond BookSmart.
+Jackie Hebert is the Director of Marketing for Beyond BookSmart.
+Whether it's managing our websites, overseeing our social media content, authoring and editing blog articles, or hosting webinars, Jackie oversees all Marketing activities at Beyond BookSmart.
 Before joining Beyond BookSmart in 2010, Jackie was a Speech-Language Pathologist at Needham High School.
-She earned her Master's degree in Speech-Language Pathology from Boston University, and her Bachelor’s Degree in Psychology from University of Massachusetts, Amherst.
-In addition to her work as Director of Communications, Jackie is an Executive Function Coach for Beyond BookSmart and leads presentations for parent groups throughout Massachusetts.
-Additionally, Jackie manages the company blog content through editing submissions, writing articles, and collaborating with professionals from outside Beyond BookSmart.
+She earned her Master's degree in Speech-Language Pathology from Boston University, and her Bachelor’s Degree in Psychology from the University of Massachusetts, Amherst.

 Executive function coaching for students online throughout the U.S. and internationally.